aka: Dark Lord

 - A Song of Ice and Fire:

 - And then there are characters who are this trope even at second glance.
 Meet Euron "Crow's Eye" Greyjoy, the pirate king.
 Raised in a culture that glorifies rape and piracy, who worship a nigh-Cthulhu, and they either distrust, despise, or outright fear him.
 Went into exile after raping (or seducing) his sister-in-law, and proceeded to sail around the world pillaging and picking up various warlocks and barbarians.
 Has a posh for black.
+Suspected of murdering his brother Balon so he could take the Seastone Chair, even though Balon wanted his daughter to succeed him.
 And his current plan is to wake a dragon and conquer all of Westeros.

 - Roose Bolton.
 Rules a terrifying fortress in the Grim Up North?
 Check.
 Tortures and abuses his subjects?
 Check.
 Is Stupid Evil enough to incite rebellions or make enemies of just lords?
 Uh... no.